lucendio/lecture-devops-infos/content/assignments/project-work.md

 3. check in last commit of the [implementation]({{< ref "/assignments/deliverables/project-implementation" >}}) before the [*code freeze* deadline]({{< link-to-dates-of-current-semester >}})
-4. hand in the links to the [implementation]({{< ref "/assignments/deliverables/project-implementation" >}}) via email right after *code freeze*
+4. hand in the links to the [implementation]({{< ref "/assignments/deliverables/project-implementation" >}}) via email right after *code freeze*, but no later before the review session
 5. present your [implementation]({{< ref "/assignments/deliverables/project-implementation" >}}) in a scheduled review session